ucsf-wynton/wynton-website-hpc/docs/hpc/get-started/access-cluster.md

 * A {{ site.cluster.name }} account with valid authentication credentials

-Users on Linux and macOS have an SSH client built-in, which is available from the terminal as `ssh`.
-Users on Microsoft Windows 10 or newer also have a built-in SSH client, which is available from the command line as `ssh`.
+Users on Linux, macOS, and MS Windows have an SSH client built-in, which is available from the terminal as `ssh`.
+We will use that one in all our examples.
+You can also use other SSH clients if you prefer, include [PuTTY] on MS Windows.
+If you choose to use another SSH client, consult that program's documentation for further instructions.

-_Microsoft Windows 8 or older:_ If you are on Windows 8 or older, you do _not_ have a built-in SSH client.
-If so, we recommend to install the [PuTTY] SSH client, which has slightly different command-line interface but it has full SSH support.
-Please consult the PuTTY documentation and user forums for further instructions.
 Another alternative, which some might find easier, is to connect to the cluster using the [X2Go] software.

 ## Instructions